ipspace/blog/content/posts/2022/09/mlag-deep-dive-vxlan-fabric.md

 * Ethernet frames with the same source MAC address (A) will be encapsulated into VXLAN frames on S1 and S2 and sent toward Sx.
 * Sx might receive frames from the same source MAC address coming from two different source VTEPs (S1 and S2).
 That will totally confuse Sx if it uses dynamic MAC learning to build MAC-to-VTEP mapping tables

-**Conclusion**: S1 and S2 must use the same source IP address when encapsulating the traffic coming from a dual-attached host.
+**Conclusion**: S1 and S2 must use the same source IP address when encapsulating the traffic coming from a dual-attached (MLAG) host.

 **Aside**: The requirement to use an anycast VTEP IP address complicates the device configuration.
 VTEP IP address is usually attached to a loopback interface, and IP addresses configured on loopback interfaces are commonly used to set OSPF or BGP router ID.